 Michael Pallotto (St. Thomas University), “Freely Chosen Freedom: The Benefits of Hegel’s View of History over Nietzsche’s”

-Selected by The Agora editorial committee for the best essay in the current edition, using Lynchburg College Symposium Readings sources.
+Selected by The Agora editorial committee for the best essay in the current edition, using University of Lynchburg Symposium Readings sources.

 Heritage Green Assisted Living Gerontology Award

 Established by Heritage Green, an assisted living facility in Lynchburg, to recognize students for outstanding work in gerontology and to support student research in the field and student presentations at professional gerontology conferences.

 Established in 1989 by Dr. Ann R. Hill in memory of her husband Dr. Robert Hill, a professor of economics at University of Lynchburg who served for many years as chair of the Department of Economics.
 Prior to joining the College’s faculty, Dr. Hill was with the Federal Reserve in Washington, D.C.
 He was a strong advocate of academic excellence, particularly as expressed in a well-rounded liberal arts education, and the Hill Award exemplifies that perspective.
 The award is given each year to a graduating senior who ranks in the top two percent of the class, has pursued a challenging and rigorous academic curriculum, and has exhibited involvement in campus and/or community life.